 - 1 medium potato, cut into a very small dice, then cooked until tender

-- 1/2 medium red onion, minced
+- 1 medium red onion, minced

-- 1 tsp garlic paste
+- 2 tsp ginger-garlic paste

 - 1 tsp green chili pepper like jalapeno, minced

-- 1 tsp

-- garam masala
+- 1 tsp garam masala

 - Salt to taste

-- Add the onions and saute until they just start to brown, about 4-5 minutes on medium heat.
+Heat oil in a skillet or wok.
+Add the mustard seeds and when they sputter, add onions and cilantro and saute until the onions just start to brown, about 4-5 minutes on medium heat.

-- Roll it out into a really thin round, about 5 inches in diameter
+Roll it out into a really thin round, about 5-6 inches in diameter

 - Now roll in a single direction to make an oval.